saladinProcrastinator/rhddx/pages/about.md

 The RHDDX site is the reference environment for developers.redhat.com.
 We strive to keep this site as up-to-date as possible but occasionally differences arrise between here and developers.redhat.com.
 If you find an error/difference/concern, feel free to report and issue on our [GitHub](https://github.com/redhat-developer/developers.redhat.com/issues) page.

 ## Development
 The following information is related to the frontend code under [redhat-developer/developers.redhat.com](https://github.com/redhat-developer/developers.redhat.com/) and not for this demo environment.
-If you wish to contribute to this site, see [Improve This Site](reference).
+If you wish to contribute to this site, see [Updating this documentation](/getting-started/update-this-documentation).

 ### Installation, Scripts, and Contributing